The Me Too Collective

 Zoë Lawton explains the Me Too Collective in The SpinOff: Gossip found a new power in the #MeToo era.
 Here’s what needs to happen next.

 A significant amount of law reform is needed to improve the legal processes for people who have experienced sexual harm.
 We have made a start by successfully lobbying for the Employment Relations (Extended Time for Personal Grievance for Sexual Harassment) Amendment Bill that will increase the reporting time for employees to report sexual harm.
 This Bill received cross-party support following its first reading in Parliament and is now under consideration by the Workforce and Education Select Committee.
 You can read the submissions filed by the Me Too Collective to the Education and Workforce Select Committee here.

 Examples include: unwelcome sexually offensive jokes, questions and comments, breaching a person's privacy by recording sexual images without their consent, threatening to harm a person in a sexual way, coercing a person into sexual activity, touching someone against their will, sexual assault, and rape.

 Sexual harassment and assault occurs in a range of contexts: at work, at school, in public and at home.
 Perpetrators may be employers, colleagues, teachers, family members or acquaintances.

 Is the Me Too Collective open to people of all genders?

 Yes, people of all genders are welcome to register.

 If I register with the Me Too Collective how will my privacy be protected?

 All members of the Me Too Collective are protected by lawyer/client privilege.
-This means that information provided by a member to a Me Too Collective lawyer cannot be shared with others unless the member provides consent.
+This means that information provided by members to barristers cannot be shared with others unless members provide consent.